manikandan-e/docs/designs/patrick/multi-host-postcode.md

 **Postcode Flow:**

- - BMC power-on the Host.
+ - BMC power-on the host.
  - Host starts sending the postcode IPMI message continuously to the BMC
  - The ipmbbridged(phosphor-ipmi-ipmb) extracts the postcode from IPMI message
  - The ipmbd(phosphor-ipmi-host) appends host information with postcode and